enriquetomasmb/bci/README.md

 This project is part of the End of Degree Project in Computer Engineering at the University of Murcia.
 <br><br>

-This repository contains a related code for the paper *[Noise-based cyberattacks generating fake P300 waves in brain–computer interfaces](https://doi.org/10.1007/s10586-021-03326-z)*.
+This repository contains a related code for the paper *[Noise-based cyberattacks generating fake P300 waves in brain–computer interfaces](https://doi.org/10.1007/s10586-021-03326-z)* and the chapter *[SecBrain: A Framework to Detect Cyberattacks Revealing Sensitive Data in Brain-Computer Interfaces](https://doi.org/10.4018/978-1-7998-7789-9.ch010)*

 ### Prerequisites